Developmental Biology, Neuroscience

 Janelia Farm Research Campus

-Phillip Keller is a Lab Head at HHMI's Janelia Farm Research Campus.
+Phillip Keller is a group leader at HHMI's Janelia Farm Research Campus.

 Philipp Keller is interested in the principles underlying the developmental building plans of animals.
 He uses advanced light sheet microscopy and computational methods to quantitatively study embryonic and neural development in Drosophila and zebrafish.